-Recent students have shown that learning in a group setting can help everyone work smarter and achieve more, and we’re all for it!
-Here’s seven more reasons why you should study a language with a buddy.
+Learning in a group setting can help everyone work smarter and achieve more, and we’re all for it!
+Here are seven reasons why you should study a language with a buddy.

 It’s Easier To Stay On Track

 Find yourself skipping classes in the past?
 If you’ve got a friend by your side, you’ll have each other’s backs achieving your learning goals.
 Slack off?
 Your buddy’s there to hold you accountable, too.

 Are you and your friends planning a trip in the near future?
 Skip out on restricting planned tours by learning the basics of the local lingo.
 This way, you’ll be able to make friends wherever you go!
 You’ll have a much more enriching trip than you’d have with English alone, and they might even help you avoid the tourist traps and really connect to your surroundings.

 Keep The Good Times Rolling

 Back from your trip, but want to stay close with your travel buddy?
 Whether or not you were able to learn beforehand, starting classes together will give you a chance to reminisce about how amazing the souks in Morocco were, or the time you got burnt on that beautiful beach in Mexico.
 It may even inspire you to start planning your next trip together!